 SITE BEST VIEWED WITH 1280 X 720 OR HIGHER RESOLUTION

 THIS PAGE IS DEDICATED TO JOE ZARRO AND HIS WIFE DANA, I NEVER HAD THE PLEASURE OF MEETING JOE WHO PASSED LAST YEAR, BUT HAVE NEVER HEARD ANYTHING BUT GREAT STORIES.
-A TRUE BOTTLE COLLECTOR AND LOVER OF PITKIN GLASS, PUT TOGETHER A COLLECTION NOTHING LESS THAN IMPRESSIVE.
-I PICKED A FEW THAT DANA HAD PUT UP ON HER FACEBOOK PAGE.
+HE & AND DANA PUT TOGETHER A COLLECTION NOTHING LESS THAN IMPRESSIVE.
+I PICKED A FEW THAT DANA HAD PUT UP ON HER FACEBOOK PAGE AND SHE CONTINUE TO ADD WHEN SHE CAN.
 I CAN ONLY IMAGINE THE GREAT MEMORIES AND STORIES THAT DANA HOLDS OF THE BOTTLE COLLECTING ICON THAT WAS JOE ZARRO.
 THE BOTTLE COLLECTING COMMUNITY IS BETTER BECAUSE OF JOE AND HE WILL MISSED BY ALL WHO HAD THE PLEASURE OF KNOWING HIM.
 THANK YOU DANA FOR ALLOWING ME TO SHARE SOME OF HIS LEGACY HERE.~ OTHER COLLECTORS SUCH AS RICK CIRALLI HAVE BEEN GRACIUOS ENOUGH TO ALLOW ME TO SHARE SOME OF THEIR GREAT PITKIN PIECES AND THOSE ARE LABELED AS SUCH.
 THANKS EVERYBODY.

 In 1783, Connecticut's General Assembly granted Captain Richard Pitkin and his sons a 25-year monopoly on manufacturing glass, as recompense for their providing gun powder, at a loss, to the Connecticut militia, 1775-1781.
 The Pitkin Glass Works, the first successful glass factory in Connecticut, was built in